Retirement: How do people know that they are truly ready for this big life change?

 4. You haven’t a clue where your money goes

 How can you reliably plan for life on a fixed income if you don’t know how much you’ll need to get by?

 You need more information — especially if money always feels tight, or you worry there won’t be enough in retirement.
 So, it’s important to find out what you are spending now, and exactly where the money goes.

 Fortunately, there’s a tool for that.
 Yes, a budget.
-Don’t groan: Budgeting can be easy and even sort of fun with Money Talks News’ partner YNAB (short for "You Need A Budget").
+Don’t groan: Budgeting can be easy and even sort of fun with Money Talks News’ partner YNAB (You Need A Budget).

 5. You still love your job

 Relishing our jobs is a good thing.
 Maybe there’s no need to retire.

 Enjoyable work delivers the sense of fulfillment and meaning we all crave.
 The money is nice, too.

 If money is scarce, the paychecks let you put off drawing down investments.
 Also, you can wait longer to claim Social Security, letting your benefits grow by about 8% per year after you reach your full retirement age.

 When you’re employed and living from paycheck to paycheck, you may tell yourself that overspending can be made up later — by getting a raise or maybe a better-paying job.
 Or maybe the tooth fairy will show up.